 You found your perfect EDC, comprised it of custom items over long research hours and tedious planning, but now it’s a mess.
 Whether it’s a quick slip into the pocket, your pouch, or even thrown into the mesh of your backpack, you need organization.
 We’re either sporting these organizers ourselves, or our close friends have been for ages, and it all comes down to cutting out the guesswork for you.
 Here are the best pocket organizers for EDC, curated by the Gear Hungry team.

-Our Picks Of The Best EDC Pocket Organisers
+The Best EDC Pocket Organisers

 Condor EDC Pocket Organiser Pouch

 Brimming with US pride and functional beyond belief, the Condor is the perfect addition to your tool bag (at a great price), or works as an individual pocket organizer.
 Designed to fit numerous EDC tools and works wonderfully in your luggage—we’re big fans of getting multiple pocket organizers for different occasions: EDC, travel, and work.
 This organizer is large enough to fit slightly bulkier items, such as a pocket knife, and is crafted of durable nylon.
 Star spangled patch is removeable.

 - Weight4 ounces